 It’s important to use a blindness cane as these areas are often slippery and easy to fall down in.
 If kids don’t want to use their cane, they should use a friend as a human guide instead.

 Embrace tactile activities

 Activities that feature getting to touch or feel objects are almost always a hit!
-One interesting exhibit I went to featured a wall of different types of pipes that children could connect and create a path for a ball, which would be lots of fun for a child with a vision impairment.
+One interesting exhibit I went to featured a wall of different types of pipes.
+Children could connect the pipes and create a path for a ball, which would be lots of fun for a child with a vision impairment.
 Other fun tactile activities include making and playing with slime, creating and interacting with 3D art, playing in a sandbox, and more.
-Speaking of tactile materials, learn how to create your own tactile images with everyday objects here.

 Answering children’s questions

 There’s bound to be curious children who have never seen someone with a blindness cane or tinted glasses before.
-When I volunteered with children, I developed a series of answers for common questions that children would ask me about my condition that are age-appropriate and concise.
+When I volunteered with children, I developed a series of answers for common questions that children would ask me about my condition.
 It’s a good idea to go over these before going to the museum, and to remind children that they have the right to be at the museum just like everyone else.
-Read my post about answering children’s questions about my vision impairment here.

 Children’s museums are fun for children of all ages, including those with disabilities such as vision impairment.
-By having an understanding of what exhibits are the most enjoyable for kids, families can plan a visit that is not only inclusive, but fun for everyone.
+By having an understanding of what exhibits are the most enjoyable for kids, families can plan a visit to a children’s museum with vision impairment accessibility that is not only inclusive, but fun for everyone.